Rethinking Multimodal Fusion for Time Series: Text Modalities Need Constrained Fusion: Conclusion

 \section{Conclusion}

 In this paper, we show that naive fusion often underperforms unimodal baselines, suggesting that indiscriminate cross-modal fusion fails to preserve temporal representations.
 We demonstrate that constrained fusion consistently improves performance by filtering irrelevant auxiliary signals while preserving temporal representations effectively.
 Furthermore, we propose CFA, a constrained fusion method that suppresses irrelevant textual information in the low-rank subspace.
-Extensive experiments across various datasets and backbones validate the effectiveness and generality of our approach. \textbf{Limitations and Future Work.} As our study focuses on textual modalities, extending constrained fusion to other modalities (e.g. vision and tabular) remains a promising direction for future research.
+Extensive experiments across various datasets and backbones validate the effectiveness of our approach.

+\textbf{Limitations and Future Work.} As our study focuses on textual modalities, extending constrained fusion to other modalities (e.g. vision and tabular) remains a promising direction for future research.
 In addition, although CFA shows consistent improvements across diverse settings, our analysis remains largely empirical, and deeper theoretical understanding would strengthen the framework.